sunday-pizza-kitchen/sundaypizzakitchen.com/content/post/2020-11-22/index.md

 ![Swirl Before](swirl_before.tn.jpg)

 And we put on some pepperoni.
 Hormel brand this time.
 Always check to make sure the pizza slides free before attempting a launch.
-A spilled some sauce in the southwest corner and it was anchored to the peel.
+I spilled some sauce in the southwest corner and it was anchored to the peel.
 I brushed off the excess, placed a little more flour down in that spot, and tried again.
 The pizza came off the peel cleanly and eight minutes later: